ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 other implementations.
 That’s OK, because it gives room for implementors and designers, on how to work on the base specifications.
 As long as they conform to the standard, things are green.

-[baf](https://github.com/ebzzry/baf), a Nixpkgs/NixOS helper, is a working example of CL scripting. [pelo](https://github.com/zhaqenl/pelo/), a ping wrapper, is also another example that uses this facility.
+[baf](https://github.com/ebzzry/baf), a Nixpkgs and NixOS helper, is a working example of CL scripting. [pelo](https://github.com/zhaqenl/pelo/), a ping wrapper, is also another example that uses this facility.
 I wrote several personal helper [scripts](https://github.com/ebzzry/scripts/), that I hooked with my StumpWM